Can Propane-LPG Tanks (Gas Cylinders) Explode - Propane-LPG Tank Explosion - LPG Explosion

-LPG cylinder or LPG tank explosions do not happen with any frequency.
-An LPG tank explosion or blast is actually quite rare.
-Gas cylinders can explode but not easily or often.
-Even trying to get an LPG cylinder-tank to explode intentionally is very challenging.
+Propane-LPG tank explosions (gas cylinder explosions) do not happen with any frequency.
+An Propane-LPG tank explosion is actually quite rare.
+Propane tanks-LPG gas cylinders can explode but not easily or often.
+Even trying to cause a Propane-LPG tank explosion intentionally is very challenging.

 Now, you may be thinking that I am only saying this because I work for an LPG company.

-How can what I say be true when you see reports of “exploding gas bottles” in the news with some frequency?
+How can what I say be true when you see reports of “Propane-LPG tank explosion” in the news with some frequency?

-The issue lies with the erroneous reporting of the facts…
+The issue lies with the erroneous reporting of the LPG explosion facts…

-The typical scenario is a gas leak from a gas appliance, connection or fitting.
+The typical scenario is an LPG gas leak explosion from a gas appliance, connection or fitting.

-Gas from the leak accumulates within a confined space and that is what catches fire or explodes.
+Gas from the leak accumulates within a confined space and that is what catches fire or an LPG explosion.

-Because home LPG bottles are normally stored outside, the gas bottles or LPG tanks themselves are frequently untouched by the explosion or fire.
+Because home LPG bottles are normally stored outside, the gas bottles or LPG tanks themselves are frequently untouched by the LPG gas leak explosion or fire.

-For example, there was a tragic accident a few years ago involving an explosion and fire.
+For example, there was a tragic accident a few years ago involving an LPG explosion and fire.

-The newspaper headline read “Gas Bottle Explosion” but the accompanying picture (see below) showed the gas bottles still standing there, next to the gutted house.
+The newspaper headline read “Propane-LPG Tank Explosion” but the accompanying picture (see below) showed the LPG tanks still standing there, next to the gutted house.

-Ironically, the gas bottles (green arrows) were just about the only thing left intact.
+Ironically, the LPG tanks (green arrows) were just about the only thing left intact.

-Even the intense heat of the adjacent fire didn't make them explode.
+Even the intense heat of the adjacent fire didn't make the propane tanks explode.

 BLEVE - Boiling Liquid Expanding Vapour Explosion

-An LPG tank explosion is sometimes referred to as a BLEVE.
+A Propane-LPG tank explosion (LPG explosion) is sometimes referred to as a BLEVE (blĕ-vē).
 BLEVE is the acronym abbreviation for Boiling Liquid Expanding Vapour Explosion.

 If a pressurised gas bottle or vessel ruptures when the contents are above their boiling point, it is referred to as a BLEVE.
 A BLEVE does not necessarily involve fire.
 A prime example of this is a steam boiler explosion.

-LPG (propane) bottle and tanks rarely BLEVE because of the Pressure Relief Valve that releases the excess pressure, preventing an LPG tank blast.
+LPG cylinders and LPG tanks rarely BLEVE because of the Pressure Relief Valve that releases the excess pressure, preventing a Propane-LPG tank explosion.

-Evidently there is a fake video showing the shaking of a cylinder causing it to explode, but it is just a hoax.
+Evidently there is a fake video showing the shaking of a gas cylinder causing a Propane-LPG tank explosion, but it is just a hoax.

-If there is a problem with an appliance or fitting, within the house, leaking gas can accumulate.
+If there is a problem with an appliance or fitting, within the house, leaking gas can accumulate, causing a potential gas leak explosion.

 Regardless of the type of gas, the results would be the same.